iconify/tools/README.md

     });

+## Sample

+In directory "sample" you will find a sample script that parses directory of SVG images.
+It optimizes images, exports them as optimized SVG images and as JSON collection.

 ## More tools

 If you need any other tool to help with custom SVG icon sets development, suggest it by opening an issue on GitHub repository.